jam3company/AngelHackLondon2018/README.md

 ## Other functionality

-The app will provide the user with a map with the location of containers and collection points for reclycling.
+The app will provide the user with a map with the location of containers and of collection points for reclycling.

 ### About us